“Why I don’t like unconferences.” If you know me you’re probably scratching your head at the title of this post.

 Teaching and learning aren’t fixed roles; a teacher at one moment may be a learner the next.

-The experience and expertise of the participants is harnessed, rather than relying on the contributions of a few outside experts.
+Unconferences harness the experience and expertise of the participants, rather than relying on the contributions of a few outside experts.

-Participants have more input into and control over their learning and takeaways from an unconference, and thus are more likely to satisfy the goals for the event.
+Participants have more input into and control over their learning and takeaways from an unconference.
+The event is, therefore, more likely to satisfy their wants and needs.

 Interesting, unexpected things are likely to happen.
-While traditional conferences discourage risky learning, unconferences create an environment where sessions can be created on the spot, questions are welcomed, and sharing is encouraged.
+While traditional conferences discourage risky learning, unconferences create an environment where participants can create sessions on the spot.
+Unconferences welcome questions, and encourage sharing.

-It’s no coincidence that unconference designs were developed as our society responded to the increased availability of information and ease of sharing made possible by the personal computer and the internet.
-And yet, despite the pervasive reality of ubiquitous knowledge and connectivity, these new designs are still rarely used by professional event planners.
+It’s no coincidence that unconference designs appeared as our society responded to the increased availability of information and ease of sharing made possible by the personal computer and the internet.
+And yet, despite the pervasive reality of ubiquitous knowledge and connectivity, professional event planners still rarely use these new designs.

 All these barriers to the implementation of unconference meeting designs are readily overcome with education and experience.
 Most event planners (and their clients) have begun to hear the rumbles of dissatisfaction from attendees who are no longer satisfied flying hundreds of miles to listen to speakers they could have watched on YouTube, or to attend a conference where a majority of the sessions are not what they really wanted.
 Instead, these attendees are increasingly demanding meetings that concentrate on what only face-to-face events can provide—like Howard Givner’s experience of a recent unconference: